 After lunch, it’s time to head to Edinburgh’s Old Town to take in the streets and sites along the Royal Mile.

 From the Castle gates to the Palace gates, the street is almost exactly a mile long and runs downhill between two important locations in the royal history of Scotland, namely Edinburgh Castle and Holyrood Palace, thus its name.
-(You would have walked pretty close to the Old Town yesterday if you went to the Edinburgh Castle.)
+(You would have walked pretty close to the Old Town yesterday if you went to Edinburgh Castle.)

 Be warned: Old Town and the Royal Mile are the most touristy parts of Edinburgh.
 You should definitely check out the scene, but as I said before, I advise against eating a meal in a restaurant here, as the food prices are a rip-off.
-If you need to sit down, ope for a single coffee, beer, or whiskey instead.
+If you need to sit down, opt for a single coffee, beer, or whiskey instead.

 Stop off at Camera Obscura, even if you only have the slightest interest in photography.
 Actually, Camera Obscura is a trippy place full of fun illusions and mind-boggling exhibits.
 This place is especially entertaining after a cheeky smoke.